delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The Supreme Court

-Sitting at the highest rung of the ladder is the Supreme Court, which is established by law as the highest judicial body in the state.
+Sitting at the highest rung of the ladder is the Supreme Court, which is established by law as the highest judicial body in the state of Delaware.
 Cases are not filed directly to the Supreme Court.
 On the contrary, it only receives appeals from the Family Court, the Court of Chancery, and the Superior Court.

 The Superior Court